councilofelders/numereval/README.md

 A generic function to calculate basic per-era correlation stats with optional feature exposure and plotting.

-Useful for evaluating custom validation split from training data.
+Useful for evaluating custom validation split from training data without MMC metrics and correlation with example predictions.

 ```
 from numereval.numereval import evaluate